Constraining the spatial curvature with cosmic expansion history in a cosmological model with a non-standard sound horizon: Introduction

-In this paper, we will focus mainly on the observables related to the background expansion, and thus we will not touch upon the large-scale structure (LSS) or the perturbation part (except CMB).
-It is well recognized that allowing non-zero EDE is compensated with higher matter density from the fit to CMB data \cite{Hill:2020pl,Smith:2022aa}, which may conflict with the low-lensing (or $S_{8}$) tension (see e.g., \cite{Leauthaud:2017aa,Amon:2022aa}) as shown by Refs.~\cite{Ivanov:2020fs,Herold:2022pl,D'Amico:2021aa,Simon:2022ar}.
+In this paper, we will focus mainly on the observables related to the background expansion through distance measurements, and thus we will not touch upon the large-scale structure (LSS) or the perturbation part (except CMB).
+Information from the CMB lensing is marginalized with $A_{L}$ being varied.
+It is well recognized that allowing non-zero EDE is compensated with higher matter density from the fit to CMB data \cite{Hill:2020pl,Smith:2022aa}, which may conflict with the low-lensing (or $S_{8}$) tension (see e.g., \cite{Leauthaud:2017aa,Amon:2022aa}) as shown by refs.~\cite{Ivanov:2020fs,Jedamzik:2021cm,Herold:2022pl,D'Amico:2021aa,Simon:2022ar,Reboucas:2023aa,Goldstein:2023ar,Cruz:2023ar,Ye:2023ar}.
 To simultaneously resolve the Hubble and $S_{8}$ tensions, Ref.~\cite{Reeves:2022ss} extended an EDE model by varying the neutrino masses.
 Also, Ref.~\cite{Berghaus:2022aa} considered an EDE scenario where the scalar field decays into extra dark radiation, which could mitigate the $S_{8}$ tension.
 Both of these studies showed that Planck combined with other measurements does \textit{not} prefer an EDE model over the flat $\Lambda$ CDM model.
 Furthermore, Ref.~\cite{Philcox:2022dh} (see also \cite{Smith:2022ra}) measured the distance scale independently of the BAO from the broadband shape (through the matter-radiation equality) of the galaxy power spectrum, reporting a somewhat small Hubble constant, $H_{0}=64.8^{+2.2}_{-2.5}\,{\rm km\,s^{-1}\,Mpc^{-1}}$.
 Again, we notice that these studies assume spatial flatness.
 We show some examples of the $\Omega_{K}$ constraints with LSS probes in Fig.~\ref{Figure:OmKcomp}.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:theory}, we outline a theoretical background of the observables and physics relevant to this paper.
 It is followed by Sec.~\ref{sec:method} which describes the method and datasets.
 In Sec.~\ref{sec:results}, we report our results, and give elaborated discussion and summary in Sec.~\ref{sec:summary}.